How long does it take to complete the degree?

 How do I find out about graduate assistantships?

 Graduate assistantships are available through the Sport Management program, other areas of study at the University, the athletic department, campus recreation, or local high schools or community colleges.
-Work-study jobs are also available to put towards managing the cost of attendance.
-Job listings and additional information about what to do can be found on the Student Employment website.
+Work-study jobs are also available to assist with the cost of attendance.
+General job listings and additional information about what to do can be found on the Student Employment website.